 Book your Arizona Diamondbacks luxury suites here today!

 The Arizona Diamondbacks joined the MLB in the National League West Division in 1998 as an expansion franchise.
 Along with the Tampa Bay Rays, the Diamondbacks are the youngest organization in baseball.
-Less than 20 years of team history has produced an impressive amount of accolades for this young team.
+20 years of team history has produced an impressive amount of accolades for this young team.

 The 2001 World Series was epic.
 Featuring the inexperienced Diamondbacks against a dynastic New York Yankees ball club in the wake of 9/11 going for four World Series titles in a row, Arizona had their work cut out for them.
 The stacked Yankees roster seemed to tilt the series in their direction, but the heart and determination of the Diamondbacks ultimately proved to be the deciding factor.
 Jumping out to a two games to none lead in the series, Arizona would lose three straight when the series moved to the Bronx.
 However, a decisive 15-2 win in game six rallied the team for an incredible game seven to close out the series.
 Down by a run in the bottom of the ninth inning, smart fundamentals against Mariano Rivera, one of the game’s greatest closers of all-time, put the D-backs in a position to retake the game.
 After tying the game off a Tony Womack double, Luis Gonzalez placed a shot over the head of Derek Jeter, landing in the outfield and allowing Jay Bell to cross home plate for the walk-off single to win the World Series.